North vs. South and the Politics of Identity

 For people outside urban and suburban areas, the desperation can be more intense and it often is ignored.
 Rural poverty, which is now at 16 percent nationally, is not something you see much in the news or depicted in movies or television.
 The reality is that many rural areas don’t have the resources or organizational infrastructure to provide basic services to those who need it, while cities often do.
 In many rural communities, food insecurity is real and unemployment rates are high.

 At the same time, rural America has been particularly hard hit by opiate addiction over the past year or two.
-Here in Maine, it’s been particularly bad.
+Here in Maine, it’s been pretty bad.
 The state has the highest rate of prescription opiate addiction in the nation.
 In my home town of Presque Isle, population 9,700, there were five overdoses reported in a single day in December, a week before Christmas.
 At the same time, childhood poverty in Maine and in other rural communities has also risen dramatically over the last five years.

 It is no wonder, then, that divisive politics and polarizing politicians are on the rise in America and around the world.
 For those of us struggling financially or otherwise, we are looking on a conscious or unconscious level for someone to blame and the narrative created by opportunists like Trump and other politicians and media outlets places that blame on ‘the other.’